thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 kubectl -n apisix apply -f apisix-cert.yaml
 ```

-To check the status use command `kubectl -n apisix get certificate` to see the READY state is true.
+To check the status of deployed resources, use command `kubectl -n apisix get certificate`.
+The deployed resource should show True in the READY state.

 Install the Apisix deployment with de-coupled mode we use the control-plane and data-plane.

-To install the control-plane use below command.
+To install the control-plane use below helm command
  - The ca cert secret created by the certficate manager should be configured in the `apisix.ssl.existingCASecret` property else we would not be able to use https from browser.
  - The `apisix.ssl.ccertCAFilename` is set to ca.crt which is key name of the certificate in the secret.